 Graphic Design Interns:

-Street Sense is looking for a dynamic graphic designer to drive our visual communications this summer.
-You will be called upon for key projects, such as an annual report, materials for our upcoming 10th anniversary gala, and expanding our online presence.
+Street Sense is looking for a dynamic graphic designer to drive our visual communications.
+You will be called upon for key projects, such as an annual report, materials for our year-end celebration, and expanding our online presence.
 You will be asked to adhere to brand standards while simultaneously strategizing to reach a broader audience and continue to develop our aesthetic.

 Internship applications are accepted per semester.
 Deadlines are as follows: